,

 Weight and mounting

 Filters are heavy, and they hang off your mic stand, so you need a sturdy stand and often a separate spot for the mic mount.
 Check the filter’s weight against your stand’s stability — a flimsy stand will tip.
-A solid boom arm or heavy round-base stand is worth pairing with one.
+A solid boom arm or heavy round-base stand is worth pairing with one, and many recordists isolate the mic on a shock mount while they’re at it.

 Don’t overdamp